 Template defines the valid instantiations for the

 The users can define as many instantiations as they need for a templatized rewrite rule.

-After creating a architecture diagram file, the first thing to do is to associate a RDM to it.
+After creating an architecture diagram file, the first thing to do is to associate a RDM to it.
 To do this, the user must select the architecture diagram file and a RDM diagram file, right click, and select ReFlO > Sync ReFlO Domain Model.
-If the user decides to update the RDM, he must repeat this process (he may also need to close and reopen the file, to be able for the changes to take effect).
+If the user decides to update the RDM, he must repeat this process (he may also need to close and reopen the file, for the changes to take effect).

-Then the user can open the architecture diagram file, and on the Pallete on the right, he will see the list of objects and links he can use to build his architectures.
+Then the user can open the architecture diagram file, and in the Pallete on the right he will see the list of objects and links he can use to build his architectures.